 The precise spectrum of withdrawal symptoms experienced in association with oxycodone addiction will differ from person to person but may include 5,6,7:

-Seeking detox services can help to limit or eliminate many of these unwanted oxycodone withdrawal symptoms.
-By calling 1-888-509-8965 Who Answers? , you can gain information about withdrawal treatment options to improve comfort and safety.
+Seeking detox services can help to limit or eliminate many of these unwanted oxycodone withdrawal symptoms and improve your outcome.

 It is possible for two people to have a very different experience throughout withdrawal.